sass/sass/accepted/extend-specificity.md

 #### First Law of Extend: `spec(extend(S, A, B)[0]) >= spec(S)`

-This is not always the behavior in Sass, either in main or in stable; this is clearly a bug that should be fixed.
+This is not always the behavior in Sass, either in master or in stable; this is clearly a bug that should be fixed.

 ### Specificity of Generated Selectors